Do you feel like you’re tapping a dry well every time you use your breast pump? Are you looking for a natural way to

 - The cinnamon adds to the flavor.

 - It’s a bit pricier than some other options.

-This tea also contains a wide assortment of herbs that encourage more milk, including fennel, fenugreek, milk thistle seed, anise seed and caraway seed.
+This tea also contains many herbs that encourage more milk, including fennel, fenugreek, milk thistle seed, anise seed, and caraway seed.
 Having so many herbs that help with production will make some moms feel they’re doing everything in their power to drum up some extra milk for their babies.

 Moms who want to use natural products that haven’t been tampered with or genetically engineered in any way will like that these herbs are GMO-free.
 There are so many things to worry about as a mom, and the safety of your food and drinks shouldn’t be yet another thing.

 - This is certified kosher.